 David Joffe practices primarily in the areas of employee benefits and executive compensation law.
-He chairs the Employee Benefits and Executive Compensation Group.
+He is the chair of the Employee Benefits and Executive Compensation Practice Group.

 Retirement Plans: David advises clients on the design, implementation and administration of qualified and nonqualified benefit plans.
 He consults with plan sponsors, administrators and fiduciaries of private, governmental, multiemployer and church plans.
-David has experience with a variety of benefit plan arrangements including traditional defined benefit pension plans; 401(k) and other thrift plans; profit-sharing plans; SIMPLE IRAs and SEPs; HR 10, money purchase or Keogh plans; volume submitter plans; and ESOPs.
-David counsels employers on the tax aspects of such plans, including qualification issues and reporting obligations.
-He also regularly advises on related ERISA issues including reporting and disclosure requirements, participation and vesting rules, fiduciary duties, prohibited transactions and trustee obligations.
-He has experience advising benefit plans on compliance with the VCOC and REOC requirements related to the “plan asset” rules.
+David has experience with a variety of benefit plan arrangements, including traditional defined benefit pension plans; 401(k) and other thrift plans; profit-sharing plans; SIMPLE IRAs and SEPs; HR 10, money purchase or Keogh plans; volume submitter plans; and ESOPs.
+David counsels employers on the tax aspects of such plans, including qualification issues and reporting obligations, and he regularly advises on related ERISA issues, including reporting and disclosure requirements, participation and vesting rules, fiduciary duties, prohibited transactions and trustee obligations.
+His experience includes advising benefit plans on compliance with the VCOC and REOC requirements related to the “plan asset” rules.